Copper Coast Geopark

 The Copper Coast Geopark is a designated area comprising a stretch of the southern coast of Ireland in County Waterford, extending for some 25 km of coastline from Kilfarrasy in the east to Stradbally in the west.
 It was the first geopark to be designated in the country.

 History

 The "Copper Coast" evolved over 460 million years after it was formed by volcanic activity in the Ordovician period.
 The oldest felsic volcanic rocks have intrusive elements and are interspersed with shales.
-Sedimentary rocks from 370-360 Mya can be seen as reddish-brown conglomerates, sandstones, siltstones and shales.
+Sedimentary rocks from 370 to 360 Mya can be seen as reddish-brown conglomerates, sandstones, siltstones and shales.
 After a wide gap in geological time, the next exposed sequences are from the Quaternary period, and consist of unconsolidated tills, boulder clays and deposits of sand and gravel.